About Fairview-Clifton German Language School

 Local School Decision-Making Committee (LSDMC)

 LSDMC is a group of parents, teachers and community representatives.
 The group functions in an advisory role to the principal, to determine program, policy and budget issues for the school.
+Learn more about the LSDMC and how to get involved.

 School Visits and Tours